-As the assessment measures innate ability, the best preparation is a good night’s sleep and a healthy meal before the assessment.
+The best preparation is a good night’s sleep and a healthy meal before an assessment.
 No tutoring is required.
 Tutoring may actually be detrimental to your daughter’s performance, as it may cause her unnecessary stress.

 Can I submit my application prior to my daughter writing the SSAT?

 Absolutely.
-We will contact you to book an interview as soon as we receive your daughter’s application form, application fee and report cards.
+Your interview can be booked as soon as we receive your daughter’s application form, application fee and report cards.

 Are siblings and connected applicants treated differently in the application process?